Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Introduction

-Most works on decentralized detection, including the above mentioned, treat the fixed-sample-size approach where each sensor collects a fixed number of samples and the FC makes its final decision at a fixed time.
-There is also a significant volume of literature that considers the sequential decentralized detection, e.g., \cite{Veer93,Mei08,Chaud09,Hussain94,Fellouris11,Yilmaz12,Yilmaz13}.
-The sequential probability ratio test (SPRT) is the optimum sequential (centralized) test for i.i.d. observations in terms of minimizing the average sample number (detection delay) among all sequential tests satisfying the same error probability constraints \cite{Wald48}.
+Most works on distributed detection, including the above mentioned, treat the fixed-sample-size approach where each sensor collects a fixed number of samples and the FC makes its final decision at a fixed time.
+There is also a significant volume of literature that considers the sequential distributed detection, e.g., \cite{Veer93,Hussain94,Fellouris11,Yilmaz12,Yilmaz13}.
+The sequential probability ratio test (SPRT) is the optimum sequential (centralized, i.e., non-distributed) test for i.i.d. observations in terms of minimizing the average sample number (detection delay) among all sequential tests satisfying the same error probability constraints \cite{Wald48}.
 The SPRT has been shown in \cite[Page 109]{Poor} to asymptotically require, on average, four times less samples (for Gaussian signals) to reach a decision than the best fixed-sample-size test, for the same level of confidence.
-The decentralized schemes in \cite{Fellouris11,Yilmaz12,Yilmaz13} follow the SPRT procedure at the FC by reporting the local test statistics from sensors to the FC via \emph{level-triggered sampling}, a nonuniform sampling technique in which sampling times are dynamically determined by the signal to be sampled.
-Such a sampling scheme naturally outputs low-rate information (e.g., one bit per sample) without performing any quantization, which is ideally suited for applications with stringent power and bandwidth constraints.
-Data fusion (multi-bit messaging) is known to be much more powerful than decision fusion (one-bit messaging) \cite{Chaud12}, albeit it consumes higher energy and bandwidth.
-Moreover, the recently proposed sequential detection schemes based on level-triggered sampling in \cite{Fellouris11,Yilmaz12,Yilmaz13} are as powerful as data-fusion techniques, and at the same time they are as simple and bandwidth-efficient as decision-fusion techniques.
+The distributed schemes in \cite{Fellouris11,Yilmaz12,Yilmaz13} follow the SPRT procedure at the FC by reporting the local test statistics from sensors to the FC via \emph{level-triggered sampling}, a nonuniform sampling technique in which sampling times are dynamically determined by the signal to be sampled.
+Such a sampling scheme naturally outputs low-rate information (e.g., one bit per sample) without performing any quantization, which is ideally suited for applications with stringent energy constraints.
+Data fusion (multi-bit messaging) is known to be much more powerful than decision fusion (one-bit messaging) \cite{Chaud12}, albeit it consumes higher energy.
+Moreover, the recently proposed sequential detection schemes based on level-triggered sampling in \cite{Fellouris11,Yilmaz12,Yilmaz13} are as powerful as data-fusion techniques, and at the same time they are as simple and energy-efficient as decision-fusion techniques.